polina-c/flutter-auth-ui/README.md

 It registers users with email and password using Firebase security as a service ( [SECaaS]( https://en.wikipedia.org/wiki/Security_as_a_service) ).
 The library provides UI to register user, validate email, sign in, sign out and restore password.
-Also it supports silent sign in.
+Supports silent sign in and access to Firestore.

 ## Demos